Table of Contents Contents

 The following table highlights the average credit score by age in Canada according to Equifax's 2018 consumer credit database.

 Generally speaking, older adults tend to have higher credit scores compared to younger adults.
 Time seems to play a crucial role in credit health.
 Good credit builds over the years as you add different credit products to your portfolio and increase the length of your credit history.
-Keep in mind this isn't always the case since age doesn't automatically predict your credit outcome.
+Keep in mind this isn't always the case since age doesn't automatically predict your credit outcome, and you need a good credit history to build good credit.
 Young adults under 25 years of age can still achieve excellent credit scores by exercising responsible and consistent credit habits.

 Checking Your Credit Score

 Keeping tabs on your credit score is always a good idea, and checking it is easier than ever.
-In order to check your credit score for Transunion, you can do so by signing up for Credit Karma, or do so directly on the Transunion website.
-If you’re looking for your Equifax score you can find that on Borrowell or the Equifax website.
+You can check your credit score for Transunion by signing up for Credit Karma or directly on the Transunion website.
+If you’re looking for your Equifax score, you can find it on Borrowell or the Equifax website.

-The best part of checking your credit score this way is that it’s free.
-You just need to keep in mind that it’s a soft credit check so it may be a few points off from your real score.
-It’s enough to get a good idea of where you’re at though.
+The best part of checking your own credit report and credit score this way is that it’s free.
+You just need to keep in mind that free credit scores are found using a soft credit check, so they may be a few points off your real score.
+It’s enough to get a good idea of where you’re at, though.

 Your goal when improving your credit score should ideally be somewhere in the 700 range.
-While 660 and up is considered good, 700 and up is where you’re going to see a lot of financial opportunities open up.
+While 660 and up is considered good, 700 and up is where you’re going to see a lot of financial opportunities open up for your financial life.

 If you notice that your credit score is lower than average, don't panic.
 It's possible to improve your situation with a few small tweaks to your financial behaviour.
 Here are five things you can start doing now to enhance your creditworthiness.